-- + Transformative Private Development: Focus on developments that diversify or support diversification of economy (e.g., Discovery Square, Food economy, Main street retail, Housing Affordability); - Mobility Program: Accelerate transportation program consistent with adopted Integrated Transit Studies; - + Public Realm: Extraordinary public space at the heart of every sub-district that forms the connective tissue of people oriented, walkable, accessible green space.
+- + Transformative Private Development: Focus on developments that diversify or support diversification ofconomy (e.g., Discovery Square, Food Economy, Main Street Retail, Housing Affordability); - + Mobility Program: Accelerate transportation program consistent with adopted Integrated Transit Studies; - + Public Realm: Create extraordinary public space at the heart of every subdistrict, that forms the connective tissue of people oriented, walkable, accessible green space.

 Based on the formula in state legislation, it is anticipated that \$200 million +/-, will be available in Phase 2.
-The table below sets out a framework fo the use of DMC funds during Phase 2.
+The table below sets out a framework for the use of DMC funds during Phase 2.